 At Boker-Tachtit (47-42 k.a.
-BP) a special form of the Levallois technique that shifts over time (Level 1-4) to an upper Paleolithic blade technology is present.
+BP) a special form of the Levallois technique that shifts over time (Level 1-4) to an upper Paleolithic blade technology.
 The aim of the operational sequences in all levels was the production of blades that are shaped like elongated Levallois-points.
 Technologically, upper Paleolithic tools (Endscrapers and Burins) are common in all levels, while Levels 1 and 2 are also characterized by the occurrence of Emireh points (“Emirian”).

 The antecedents for this technological evolution have not been identified up to now.
 Marks originally described the Boker-Tachtit sequence as a gradual technological transition in situ between Level 1 (terminal Mousterian) and fully Upper Paleolithic (Level 4), while other archaeologists suggest that this succession essentially represents four fully Upper Palaleolithic occupations.

 Ensembles similar to Boker-Tachtit 1 were found in not only in the Levant, but also in Bulgaria (Temnata TD2/6, Bacho Kiro 11), near Brno (Bohunician at Brno Bohunice, Stránská skála Ss-IIIa-4, Brno Líšeň , Tvarožná, and Želeč), in Moravia (Rataje, Ondratice, Mohelno) in the eastern Slovakia (Nižný Hrabovec), in the Ukraine,at Obi-Rakhmat Grotto, situated 100 km northeast of Tashkent in the Republic of Uzbekistan and in the Altai (Kara Bom).
 These ensembles date roughly between 45-32 k.a.
 BP.

 A similar ensemble was found at a chert extraction site in the Nil-valley at Taramsa 1.
 During the Tarmasan “there was a clear tendency towards blade production from large cores, where, instead of obtaining a few Levallois flakes from each individual core, a virtually continuous process of blade production made it possible to create a large number of blades from each core” (Vermeersch and Hendrickx 2000, p.23).